joeybaker/remapify/README.md

 ## Development

+* Git hooks are installed to make sure nothing goes to wacky.
-* TDD with `nodemon -x npm -- test`
+* TDD with `npm run tdd`
 * Release with `npm run release`
-* Releasing runs jscs and jshint.
+* Testing runs jscs and jshint.
 You can manually run with `npm run lint`

 ## Changelog
 See `CHANGELOG.md`